 I have fallen in love with many places throughout our travels, but without hesitation, Rome is my favorite city I’ve ever been to.
 This was a total shock to me since I really didn’t enjoy Paris (sorry!!) and I thought it would be similarly over-stimulating … but it wasn’t.
 Not at all.
-Rome was the perfect combination of everything Buddy and I love – amazing architecture, rich history, great views, kind people, and delicious food.
+Our trip to Rome was the perfect combination of everything Buddy and I love – amazing architecture, rich history, great views, kind people, and delicious food.
 Plus, it just had this romantic, relaxing vibe we couldn’t get enough of.
 I think of that amazing first trip to Rome and I still swoon a little bit.

 It is impossible to see even a portion of what this stunning city has to offer on one short trip, but I think we did a pretty good job packing in a mix of touristy, relaxing, and inspiring places and activities.

 Here’s a rundown of what we did with our 2.5 days:

 Much of our time was spent just wandering the narrow, gorgeous streets of this historic city, which led to stumbling across places like the Spanish Step without even meaning to.

 However, we did have a list of our must-sees that we made sure to plan for.
 But since it was the